 As a partner in the Supply Chain Sustainability School, we also work with the School and other partners in developing a consistent approach to the Modern Slavery Act across the facilities management industry.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our group’s slavery and human trafficking statement for the current financial year.
-This statement has been approved by the executive management.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our group’s slavery and human trafficking statement for the financial year ended 31 December 2017.
+This statement was approved by the executive management on 26 April 2018.

 EMCOR Group (UK) plc